justLxy/Watermark/rust/README.md

 cargo run --release -p trustmark-cli -- -m ./models decode -i ../images/encoded.png
 ```

-If you have moved the models downloaded previously, pass the location where the models can be found in the `-m` parameter.
+The argument to the `-m` option is the path to the models downloaded; if you moved them, pass the relative file path as the option value.

 ### Use the library